dimitriskokoretsis/qPCR.CFX.process/README.md

 quite easy to use for this task.
 To install it in your system, follow the instructions in its page.

-Importantly, for fold-change of quantity, mean and variation parameters only make sense in the logarithmic scale.
+Importantly, for fold-change of quantity, mean and standard deviation only make sense in the logarithmic scale.
 By setting the `mean.type` argument to “geometric”, the mean and standard deviation are calculated on log-transformed fold-change and then exponentiated back to their